soda-collections-objects-data-literacy/liascript-oers/README.md

 # liascript-oers
-This repository contains the liascript source files for the SODa OERs
+This repository contains the liascript source files for the SODa Open Educational Resources (OERs)